supervisely-ecosystem/how-to-work-with-video-object-tags/README.md

 ### **Update tag value and frame rates for annotation object**

-Also, if you need to correct tag values, you can easily do so as follows:
+To correct tag values for the first orange in list, do so as follows:

 ```python
 tag_id_to_operate = created_tag_ids.get(orange_ids[0])